SuperOfficeDocs/crmscript/docs/api-reference/old/classes/NSActivitySummary/SetNumFreeActivities.md

 # SetNumFreeActivities(Integer numFreeActivities)

-Number of activites of the type 'free'.
-Sales and documents are not activites in this case, only diary appointments and tasks.
+Number of activities of the type 'free'.
+Sales and documents are not activities in this case, only diary appointments and tasks.

 ## Parameters